Robinson Leyer

 Robinson Leyer (born March 13, 1993) is a Dominican professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Boston Red Sox.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox.
 He made his MLB debut with Boston in 2020.
 Listed at 6 ft 2 in and 185 lb, he bats and throws right-handed.

 Career

 Chicago White Sox

 On November 6, 2011, Leyer signed with the Chicago White Sox as an international free agent.
 Leyer pitched in the farm system of the White Sox from 2012 through 2017.
+Leyer split the 2016 season between the High–A Winston-Salem Dash and Double–A Birmingham Barons, compiling a combined 4–6 record and 4.82 ERA with 75 strikeouts across 37 appearances.
+He elected free agency following the season on November 7, 2016.

-With the White Sox, he advanced from the Dominican Summer League to the Double-A level.
+Leyer re–signed with Chicago on a minor league contract on March 8, 2017, and spent the campaign with Birmingham, logging a 3.55 ERA over 38 appearances out of the bullpen.
+In his tenure with the White Sox, he advanced from the Dominican Summer League to the Double-A level.

 Cincinnati Reds

 On March 21, 2018, Leyer was traded to the Cincinnati Reds.
-With the Cincinnati Reds organization in 2018, he pitched for the Double-A Pensacola Blue Wahoos, registered a 2.59 earned run average (ERA) in 42 relief appearances spanning 59 innings pitched.
-On November 2, 2018, Leyer elected free agency.
+With the Double–A Pensacola Blue Wahoos, he registered a 2.59 earned run average (ERA) in 42 relief appearances spanning 59 innings pitched.
+On November 2, Leyer elected free agency.

 Seattle Mariners

 On January 4, 2019, Leyer signed a minor league contract with the Seattle Mariners.
 In 2019, with the Mariners organization, Leyer reached the Triple-A level for the first time, appearing in 13 games with the Tacoma Rainiers of the Pacific Coast League, recording a 4.58 ERA and 27 strikeouts in 19 2/3 innings pitched.
-He was released by the Mariners on June 15, 2019.
+He was released by the Mariners organization on June 15.